RomanBoegli/godbbench/docs/slides.md

 # Conclusion

-- `godbbench` is a broadly employable tool for automated DB benchmarks
+- `godbbench` is a broadly employable tool for automatized DB benchmarks
 - It is difficult to fairly compare fundamentally different DBMS paradigms
 - Showcase revealed the superiority of MySQL & PostgreSQL over Neo4j in the given scenario